zimbatm/vm-image-nix-talk/README.md

 - Building a Node.js application with Nix
 - Creating a layered Docker image
 - Serving static files with Caddy
+- Alternative `container.nix` file to build a container to serve images using nginx

 ```bash
 cd spa